Christopher Newport Captains: Field hockey

 The women's Field Hockey Team has been coached by Carrie Moura since 2003.
 In 2013, the team reached the Final Four in the NCAA Division III National Tournament, the Elite Eight in 2006, and the Sweet Sixteen a total of six times.

 The team has had five All-Americans and numerous all region players.

 Football

 With most CNU sports having been established for 20 years or more, CNU Football is one of the newer sports teams at Christopher Newport.
 Started in 2001 under head coach Matt Kelchner, the team made it to the NCAA play-offs 10 times between 2001 and 2014.
 The Captains were the first team in NCAA history to win a conference title and advance to the NCAA playoffs in their first year of play - and finished the regular season no lower than second place during their entire tenure competing in the USA South Athletic Conference.
 The Captains football team began competing in the New Jersey Athletic Conference in 2015.
-Since joining the NJAC, the Captains have suffered a playoff drought (as of the end of the 2022 season).
+The Captains suffered a postseason drought upon joining the NJAC, not making the NCAA playoffs until the 2023 season, their first playoff appearance in nine years.
 Their current head coach is Paul Crowley.